 This church features in the best-selling novel La Catedral del Mar, Cathedral of the Sea, which was then turned into a Netflix series in 2018.

 Also known as ‘The world begins with every kiss’.
-This incredible work of art made from thousands of photos of locals was unveiled for the 300th anniversary of Catalonia Day.
+Hundreds of photos of locals created this incredible work of art, which they unveiled for the 300th anniversary of Catalonia Day.
 You can find this close to the Cathedral of Barcelona in a small square called Plaça d’Isidre Nonell.

 FERNANDO BOTERO’S ‘CAT’